 Illustrator: Maira Kalman

-This is an intimate and heartrending novel about Min and Ed, who are breaking up.
+This best-selling book is an intimate and heartrending novel about Min and Ed, who are breaking up.
 She writes a letter to Ed and places it inside a box that contains every little thing they collected over the course of their relationship.
 Even the littlest of things like a pair of ugly earrings, or a comb which was picked up from a motel room, are kept inside the box.

 Author: Mary H. K. Choi